omiridoue/sgsss-workflow/01_intro/README.md

 3. Optional: Tap into default ordering
 4. Optional: Build file naming in your workflow

-Before we dive into the details, let's look at some examples of *ok* and good file names, note you can come up with other ways to make these more clear/functional.
+Before we dive into the details, let's look at some examples of file names that we can improve/adjust.
+Note you can come up with other ways to make these a lot more clear/functional.

 | 🔨 Needs work         | ✔️ Better |
 | -----------------|-------------------------|